-Just like your shampoo and conditioner, picking the right type ofscalp scrub is very essential.
+Just like yourshampoo andconditioner, picking the right type of scalp scrub is essential.
 And how to find the perfect fit?
-Well, you first need to identify your scalp type whether you have thick coarse hair, oily, flaky, irritated, sensitive, or normal scalp.
+Well, you first need to identify your scalp type, whether you have thick, coarse hair, oily, flaky, irritated, sensitive, or normal scalp.
 Accordingly, your scalp will require nourishment.
-So, consider the following points for whether you are opting for a store-bought orhomemade scalp scrub
+So, consider the following points for whether you are opting for a store-bought or homemade scalp scrub.

-As a result of overactive sebaceous glands, your scalp feels greasy.
-What best works for anoily scalp is a scrub with AHA, BHA and zinc.
+s a result of overactive sebaceous glands, your scalp feels greasy.
+What best works for an oily scalp is a scrub with AHA, BHA, and zinc.
 Make sure to check for these contents while picking up your scalp scrub.

 An irritated scalp is the result of dryness.
-You will notice flakes in the roots which causes irritation, those flakes are calleddandruff.
-To soothe irritatedscalp, pick ascrubinfused with peppermint, neem, and tea tree oil.
+You will notice flakes in the roots, which irritate.
+Those flakes are called dandruff.
+To soothe irritated scalp, pick a scrub infused with peppermint, neem, and tea tree oil.
 Whereas coconut oil, charcoal, and vitamin B-5 will provide the required nourishment to the roots.

 If your scalp is normal, then a combination of sea salts and soothing hydrating agents such as almond oil is a perfect fit.

 When to use scalp scrub, before or after shampoo?
 How to use scalp scrub?
 How many times can you use scalp scrub?
 These are a few of the common questions that often bewilder.
 So, to answer your first question, scalp scrubs should be used before cleaning your hair with shampoo.

 Comb your hair thoroughly to remove tangles and separate your hair into sections.
 Apply scrub gently into the sections and scrub it.
 You can use a head scrubber for gently massaging and spreading the scrub across.
 Continue this for a few minutes, and then rinse it.
 Exfoliation with scalp scrub is suggested once or twice a week.